 - Up to 48 Hours Before Event only! – Email a PDF or Image to firstname.lastname@example.org. *DO NOT EMAIL YOUR CERTIFICATE

 - WITHIN 48 HOURS OF THE EVENT.

-Bring Paper Proof of Insurance Certificate with you to Packet Pickup – including a copy for the race officials to put on file. *WE DO NOT ACCEPT SCREENSHOT IMAGES ON YOUR PHONE AS PROOF OF INSURANCE.
+Unless you have emailed proof to the race director at least 48 hours in advance, bring Paper Proof of Insurance Certificate with you to Packet Pickup – including a copy for the race officials to put on file. *WE DO NOT ACCEPT SCREENSHOT IMAGES ON YOUR PHONE AS PROOF OF INSURANCE.

 SURVIVAL RUN CANADA is excited to partner with a number of high-quality local businesses to help runners focus on the race.
 These will be announced as they are finalized!

 ESCAPE ROUTE, Squamish’s premier home-grown mountaineering store.
 Located centrally in Squamish, the store will provide a one-stop-shop for buying any items on the required or recommended gear list (except cell phones and insurance!) at 10% off retail.
 This takes the stress out of tracking down items you don’t already have.
 It is recommended you contact the store in advance to confirm they have the correct size available.

 Transfer to Squamish.
 Pacificcoach (https://www.pacificcoach.com/) provides an extensive timetable from Vancouver Airport (called SkyLynx, $59 one way) or from downtown Vancouver (called Whistler Express, $20 one-way, $32 return).
 You can catch the SkyTrain light rail from the airport to downtown Vancouver for about $4.10, taking about 30 minutes if you are staying overnight or want to save a few dollars.
 These are rack prices… we aren’t big enough to get your discounts… yet!